gigrdo/Codewars/README.md

 | [extractTheDomainNameFromAUrl.js](./extractTheDomainNameFromAUrl.js) | Extract domain name from a full URL string | `.replace()`, `.split()` | 5kyu |
 | [testing123.js](./testing123.js) | Add line numbers to a list of strings | `for loop`, `.map()`, string interpolation | 7kyu |
 | [`digitize.js`](./digitize.js) | Convert a number into an array of its digits in reverse order | `String()`, `.split()`, `.reverse()`, `.map(Number)` | 8kyu |
+| [categorizeNewMember.js](./categorizeNewMember.js) → Categorize club members as 'Senior' or 'Open' based on age and handicap.
 ---

 ## Recent Learning Highlights